fluid-project/handbook.floeproject.org/README.md

 The handbook will be available at [http://localhost:8000](http://localhost:8000)

+* To stop and remove the container: `docker rm -f ildh`

 If you make changes to the Handbook, repeat the steps to build the image and start a new container.

 ## License Information